Ifeanyi-omeck/Ifeanyi-omeck/README.md

 ### Hi there 👋

+I am Ifeanyi Anthony Omeife, a data scientist and deep learning developer based in the United Kingdom.
+I have a M.Sc in Applied Statistics and Data Mining from the University of St Andrews, Scotland and a B.sc in Business Management and Marketing from the Niger Delta University, Nigeria.

 <!--
 **Ifeanyi-omeck/Ifeanyi-omeck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.